Introduction

 Figure 2: Redline purchases options.

-Those tools are praised for the high level of service, and their management dashboard, much like the malware element, is reportedly straightforward to use.
-Notably, based on the analysis of recent samples and a changelog posted on the threat actor’s Telegram channel, the most recent release of Redline is version 20.2 (Figure 3) and introduced support for additional stolen data management options, notification management, logging, and bugs fixed which indicates the dedication and ongoing development of the product.
+The tools have been praised for their high level of service, and their ease of use.
+The management dashboard, much like the malware element, is reportedly straightforward to use.
+Notably, based on the analysis of recent samples and a changelog posted on the threat actor’s Telegram channel, the 2021 release of Redline, version 20.2 (Figure 3) introduced support for additional stolen data management options, notification management, logging, and bugs fixed which indicates the dedication and ongoing development of the product.

 Figure 3: Redline 20.2 release notes